i3li/ny-parking-violations-pipeline/README.md

 # Purpose

 Building a data warehouse and data pipelines for analyzing annual parking violations in New York.
-For example, the result can be simply used to answer the following questions.
-Which time of the (year, day) gets the most number of violations?
+For example, the result can be simply used to answer the following questions: Which time of the (year, day) gets the most number of violations?
 Which type of vehicle gets the most number of parking violations?
 Which place has the most parking violations?

 # Datasets